Nybro Vikings

-The Nybro Vikings are an ice-hockey club based in Nybro, Sweden.
+The Nybro Vikings are a Swedish professional ice-hockey club based in Nybro, Sweden.
 The team played in the highest league in Sweden for two seasons 1968–69 and 1969–70 and the second highest league during the 70s and 80s and again for seven years from 2002 to 2009 in HockeyAllsvenskan.
-The team was relegated to the third division, Division 1, during the 2008-2009 season after finishing 15th in the regular season and third in the following qualification series.
+The team was relegated to the third division, Division 1, during the 2008–2009 season after finishing 15th in the regular season and third in the following qualification series.
 On 22 April 2023, the Nybro Vikings qualified for HockeyAllsvenskan again after defeating Piteå HC, 6–1, in a home game during the final round of the HockeyAllsvenskan qualification series.

 Arena

 The team plays in Liljas Arena, which has a capacity of spectators.
 The arena was originally built in 1963 under the name Victoriahallen, making it the fourth oldest indoor ice hockey arena in Sweden.
 It was renovated in both 1984 and 2014.
 The attendance record is 4,027 spectators, set in a game against Tingsryds AIF in 1970.